Membership Tutorial - Jetsetter Alerts

 What Is An Online Travel Agency (OTA)?

-Simply click "view the deal on Google Flights", and then use the information in the alert card as a guide to search for the dates/airline you would like to book (more on airlines below).
+Simply click “View the deal on Google Flights”, you will see a live example of the alert, but then you can use the information in the alert card as a guide to search for your preferred dates/airline you would like to book (more on airlines below).

 Airline Options Mentioned In Alert